We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 The ring was as I expected it to be – the visual brilliance and fire on the diamond were superb.
-I took the ring into numerous different lighting scenarios, and was equally impressed wherever I took the ring.
+I took the ring into numerous different lighting scenarios, and was impressed wherever I took the ring.

 Likewise, the pave stones in the shank of the ring performed as promised.
 Each of the little stones had the fire and brilliance expected of super-ideal cut diamonds.
 The overall craftsmanship of the Fishtail Pave setting was incredible.
 Each line flowed flawlessly into the head, amplifying the beauty of the center diamond.
 I can not find a single blemish anywhere on the setting.

 On the one hand, these diamonds do carry a premium over “regular” ideal cuts.
 And as you can see from my informal tests, about 25% of the people I asked couldn’t tell the difference.